Ghostridr/ScreepsWorld/README.md

 ## Deployment

-> This repo assumes an **offline-first** workflow.
-Configure a deploy step that syncs `src/` to the Screeps client.
-Add your `.screeps.json` if applicable.
+> This repo assumes an **offline-first** workflow based in `src/`.
+Any modules within the root will appear in the Screeps client and be readable by the game.
+Screeps does not support folders or other files outside it's designed modules (`main`, `role.builder`, etc.).

 **Release checklist:**